DispatchMe/meteor-lambdify/README.md

 4. `sudo chmod +x /usr/local/bin/lambdify`

 # Requirements
 Make sure you remove `meteor-platform` as a package dependency for your app and replace it with just `meteor` plus whichever packages you rely on.
-If you keep `meteor-platform`, or specifically `webapp`, your Lambda function will run forever and cost you tons of cash.
+If you keep `meteor-platform`, or specifically `webapp`, your Lambda function will run forever (or at least until your timeout) and cost you tons of cash.

 Now, since your Meteor application no longer has `webapp`, it needs a new `main` function.
 In your server code, make sure you define a global `main` function that takes `argv` as its singular argument.
 The value that this function returns will be passed to Lambda's `context.succeed`, and any error that this function throws will be passed to Lambda's `context.fail`.